Or3stis/apparatus/README.md

 ## Thanks

-A shoutout to [@NOMNUDS](https://github.com/NOMNUDS) who provides the much needed feedback on Windows.
+A shoutout to [@NOMNUDS](https://github.com/NOMNUDS) who provides the much-needed feedback on Windows.

 #### License [MIT](LICENSE.md)